Parent and Family Orientation

 Why does Parent and Family Orientation cost money?

-Parent and Family Orientation includes information emailed via pre-orientation videos before attending, a Parent and Family Handbook, all the information and resources made available at orientation, follow up information, and a meal in the dining hall.
-Each person who attends Parent and Family Orientation will also receive a membership to the Parent and Family Association (PFA) which provides a host of benefits viewable HERE, most importantly providing a constant connection to KSU through information and communications that are exclusive to you as a member of the PFA.
+Parent and Family Orientation includes all the information and resources made available at orientation, follow up information, and a meal in the dining hall.
+Each person who attends Parent and Family Orientation for students enrolling in the Spring 2020 semester will also receive a membership to the Parent and Family Association (PFA) which provides a host of benefits viewable HERE, most importantly providing a constant connection to KSU through information and communications that are exclusive to you as a member of the PFA.

 Is there a sibling rate?